 - If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
 In this case, the learning curve of Docker Swarm could be a good choice.

-The process to ship your application in Replicated consists of the following steps:
+The process to distribute your application in Replicated consists of the following steps:

 - Create a vendor account on the Replicated Vendor Portal.